 - 93% of folks who use mobile for research make a purchase

 Impressive numbers to say the least.
-Two columns ago, I wrote about several things communicators could do to get their heads around micro-moments.
+Last post, I wrote about several things communicators could do to get their heads around micro-moments.
 Now I want to take that a few steps further by examining Google’s data and offering ideas on how that might apply to PR.

 Mobile search helps us discover local businesses and decide what to buy

 There’s no doubt about it, searches are the new clips.
 In the same way we reflexively turned to mainstream media for news and information about, say, a restaurant, movie, concert, car, washing machine, vacation, summer camp for our kids, and so on – we now use mobile search.
 This is where press releases (the format, that is) need to be thrown out and replaced by visual stories posted in consumer-friendly newsrooms.
 PR can help organizations develop, optimize and manage newsrooms and fill them with enticing, informative and sharable content.